-In January 2009, we entered into a credit line agreement with UBS Bank USA that provides up to an aggregate amount of \$37.9 million in the form of an uncommitted, demand, revolving line of credit.
-We entered into the credit line in connection with our acceptance of an offer from UBS AG, the investment bank that sold us our auction rate securities, providing us with rights to require UBS to purchase our \$57.0 million (par value) of auction rate securities at par value during the period from June 30, 2010 through July 2, 2012.
+In January 2009, we entered into a credit line agreement with UBS Bank USA that provides, as of September 30, 2009, up to an aggregate amount of \$37.8 million in the form of an uncommitted, demand, revolving line of credit.
+We entered into the credit line in connection with our acceptance of an offer from UBS AG, the investment bank that sold us our auction rate securities, providing us with rights to require UBS to purchase our \$56.5 million (par value) of auction rate securities at par value during the period from June 30, 2010 through July 2, 2012.
 The credit line is secured only by these auction rate securities and advances under the credit line will be made on a "no net cost" basis, meaning that the interest paid by us on advances will not exceed the interest or dividends paid to us by the issuer of the auction rate securities.
-As of March 31, 2009, we had \$14.7 million outstanding under this credit line.
+As of September 30, 2009, we had \$37.8 million outstanding under this credit line.

 In June 2007, we entered into a securities purchase agreement with Invus, L.P, pursuant to which Invus purchased 50,824,986 shares of our common stock for approximately \$205.4 million in August 2007.
 This purchase resulted in Invus' ownership of 40% of the post-transaction outstanding shares of our common stock.
 Pursuant to the securities purchase agreement, Invus, at its option, also has the right to require us to initiate up to two pro rata rights offerings to our stockholders, which would provide all stockholders with non-transferable rights to acquire shares of our common stock, in an aggregate amount of up to \$344.5 million, less the proceeds of any "qualified offerings" that we may complete in the interim involving the sale of our common stock at prices above \$4.50 per share.
-Invus may exercise its right to require us to conduct the first rights offering by giving us notice within a period of 90 days beginning on November 28, 2009 (which we refer to as the first rights offering trigger date), although we and Invus may agree to change the first rights offering trigger date to as early as August 28, 2009 with the approval of the members of our board of directors who are not affiliated with Invus.
-Invus may exercise its right to require us to conduct the second rights offering by giving us notice within a period of 90 days beginning on the date that is 12 months after Invus' exercise of its right to require us to conduct the first rights offering or, if Invus does not exercise its right to require us to conduct the first rights offering, within a period of 90 days beginning on the first anniversary of the first rights offering trigger date.
-The initial investment and subsequent rights offerings, combined with any qualified offerings, were designed to achieve up to \$550 million in proceeds to us.
-Invus would participate in each rights offering for up to its pro rata portion of the offering, and would commit to purchase the entire portion of the offering not subscribed for by other stockholders.
+Invus may exercise its right to require us to conduct the first rights offering by giving us notice within a period of one year beginning on November 28, 2009 (which we refer to as the first rights offering trigger date), although we and Invus may agree to change the first rights offering trigger date with the approval of the members of our board of directors who are not affiliated with Invus.
+Invus may exercise its right to require us to conduct the first rights offering by giving us notice within a period of one year beginning on the date that is 90 days after Invus' exercise of its right to require us to conduct the first rights offering or, if Invus does not exercise its right to require us to conduct the first rights offering or, if Invus does not exercise its right to require us to conduct the first rights offering within a period of one year beginning on the first anniversary of the first rights offering trigger date.
+The one year periods in which Invus may initiate the first or second rights offering will be extended by the number of days during such periods that Invus is not permitted under the securities purchase agreement to initiate a rights offerings, combined with any qualified offerings, were designed to achieve up to